mawenbao/niu-x2-sidebar/README.md

 *  `NIUX2_FOOTER_LINKS` a `NIUX2_HEADER_SECTIONS` format list shown right after your copyright info in the footer section
 *  `NIUX2_DISPLAY_TITLE` boolean(default True), whether to display the title of article and page
 *  `NIUX2_DUOSHUO_SHORTNAME` string(default None), your duoshuo shortname.
 Note that if `DISQUS_SITENAME` is set, duoshuo will not be loaded.
+*  `NIUX2_DUOSHUO_THREAD_KEY` string(default ""), type of your duoshuo thread key.
+If you want to use article's slug for its thread key, change it to `slug', or it will use part of the article's url as its thread key by default.
 *  `NIUX2_LIB_THEME` string(default SITEURL+'/theme'), url of niu-x2-sidebar theme root
 *  `NIUX2_LIB_FONTAWESOME` string(default SITEURL+'/theme/font-awesome'), url of font-awesome
 *  `NIUX2_LIB_BOOTSTRAP` string(default SITEURL+'/theme'), url of bootstrap library